ArchiyouApp/archiyou-core/docs/src/guide/modeling/topology.md

 :::

 ::: tip
 If given multiple profiles to loft it creates a smooth curved Shape with interpolation.
-When lofting sequentially with each profile you can get a lineary interpolated Shape.
+When lofting sequentially with each profile you can get a linearly interpolated Shape.
 ![Linear Loft or smooth Lofts](/modeling_topology_loft_smooth_or_linear.png)
 :::

 ## Revolving

 With revolve you can be create a Solid Shape by rotating a linear Shape (Edge, Wire) along a axis like with a lathe machine.
 An example:

 ![Lofts](/modeling_topology_revolve.png)